Buzz Belcher barefooting at Clark Lake

 It was one of those mornings…You know the kind I’m talking about.
 It’s August, the sun is starting to get high, there is mist coming up from the super calm water.
 You might be wearing shorts or a bathing suit, but definitively it’s a sweatshirt morning.
 If this had been a week day we would have already had a practice session done on the slalom course.
 But, this was a Sunday morning, the last day of the Jackson Citizen Patriot Water Ski Tournament, known as “The Cit Pat”put on by the Clark Lake Pine Riders Water Ski Club.
-I was walking down the dock by myself since my brother and sister would be coming later in the “speed boat”.
+I was walking down the dock by myself since my brother, Rick, and sister, Amy, would be coming later in the “speed boat”.
 Mom and Dad would arrive by car with all the supplies to operate the concession stand.
 I was headed to the “Sea Flea” to make the trip to the Head of the Lake and the old school house, the site of the tournament.
 This special little eight foot boat was purchased from the Patterson girls down the way and rebuilt from bow to stern by my Dad over the winter.
 So, I jump in the boat and fire up the 16-horsepower Scott-Atwater with Bail-A-Matic, lean down to unhook the stern lines—and oh, the smell of outboard motor exhaust in the morning!

 I arrive at the old school and all the usual suspects are there—Dick Bergy president of those evil Ski Devils from Devils Lake, Big Ed Hall to do the announcing and of course the members of the ski club.
 We may even have some nationally known skiers like Larry Penacho, Jimmie “The Flea” Jackson, or the one and only Warren Witherell.
 Lynn Vermeulen was only second to him on my lists of greats.